HackerspaceMumbai/HackerspaceMumbai/CODE_OF_CONDUCT.md

 ## Our Responsibilities

-Project maintainers are responsible for clarifying the standards of acceptable behavior and will take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+Stewards are responsible for clarifying the standards of acceptable behavior and will take appropriate and fair corrective action in response to any instances of unacceptable behavior.

-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that do not align to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate,
+Stewards have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that do not align to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate,